 The created TestSuite is shown below:

-Step 2: We can also create TestSuite for specific service in project calculator as follows:
+Step 2: We can also create TestSuite for specific services in the project calculator as follows:

 Follow the below steps to add a TestCase: